M606 Chain Bar Roundabout Improvement Scheme

 - Works started in June 2024 and are due to be completed in September 2024

-- Adding an additional lane to the carriageway, increasing the existing carriageway from two lanes to three
+- Adding a lane to the carriageway, increasing the existing carriageway from two lanes to three

 - Upgrading traffic signals